 Its collection of approximately 35,000 research specimens covers more than a century of ornithological exploration around the world, and emphasizes species native to Ohio.

 The department was established in 2006 through a generous bequest from William A. and Nancy R. Klamm, whose donation created an endowed chair for the curator and department head.

-The Department of Ornithology offers opportunities for students to learn about the discipline in-depth.
-Undergraduate students interested in a paid summer internship in this discipline are encouraged to investigate the Kirtlandia Research Internship Program.
+Opportunities are available to students to learn about ornithology in depth.
+Undergraduate students interested in a paid summer internship in this discipline are encouraged to investigate the Kirtlandia Research Internship Program